 Maca

-This plant, native to Peru, is traditionally used to increase libido and stimulate fertility.
+This plant from Peru is traditionally used to increase libido and stimulate fertility.
 Scientific studies have shown that it may have a positive effect on hormonal balance and egg quality.

 Arginine

 Arginine, a semi-essential amino acid, plays a significant role in several key physiological processes influencing female fertility.
-It contributes to the synthesis of nitric oxide (NO), an important vasodilator that improves blood circulation in the reproductive tract, facilitating the delivery of essential nutrients and oxygen to the ovaries and endometrium.
-In addition, arginine is involved in the immune response and may help modulate the uterine environment to favor embryo implantation.
-Preliminary studies suggest that arginine supplementation may improve oocyte quality and endometrial receptivity, although further research is needed to establish precise and effective recommendations in the clinical setting of
+It contributes to the synthesis of nitric oxide (NO), an important vasodilator that improves blood circulation in the reproductive system, thereby facilitating the supply of essential nutrients and oxygen to the ovaries and endometrium.
+In addition, arginine is involved in the immune response and may help modulate the uterine environment to promote embryo implantation.
+Preliminary studies suggest that arginine supplementation may improve oocyte quality and endometrial receptivity, although further research is needed to establish precise and effective recommendations in the clinical setting of infertility.

 Zinc

-Zinc supports the female reproductive system and promotes the production of healthy, viable eggs.
+Zinc contributes to the proper functioning of the female reproductive system and promotes the production of healthy, viable eggs.

 Coenzyme Q10

-This molecule, naturally present in the body, helps produce energy and protects ovarian cells from oxidative damage
+This molecule, naturally present in the body, helps to produce energy and protects ovarian cells from oxidative damage.

 Ferrous bisglycinate (Iron)

-A chelated form of iron stands out for its high bioavailability and superior gastrointestinal tolerance compared to non-chelated forms.
-In the context of female fertility, iron deficiency can lead to anemia, adversely affecting ovulation and the overall health of the endometrium.
+A chelated form of iron, it is characterised by its high bioavailability and superior gastrointestinal tolerance compared with non-chelated forms.
+In the context of female fertility, iron deficiency can lead to anaemia, adversely affecting ovulation and the general health of the endometrium.
 Iron is crucial for oxygen transport and the metabolic support of cellular processes in the reproductive organs.
-Ferrous bisglycinate supplementation can therefore support better reproductive health, preventing iron-deficiency anemia and optimizing conditions for successful conception.
+Supplementation with ferrous bisglycinate can therefore support better reproductive health, by preventing iron-deficiency anaemia and optimising the conditions for successful conception.

 Selenium

 Selenium is an essential trace element that performs antioxidant functions and supports the immune system, vital aspects for female fertility.
 It helps protect cells against oxidative stress, including those involved in reproduction, and plays a role in regulating the thyroid, dysfunction of which can affect fertility.
-Adequate selenium levels are associated with improved egg quality and a reduced risk of miscarriage.
-However, balance is crucial, as excess selenium can have deleterious effects, underlining the importance of targeted, measured supplementation
+Adequate levels of selenium are associated with improved egg quality and a reduced risk of miscarriage.
+However, balance is crucial, as too much selenium can have deleterious effects, underlining the importance of targeted, measured supplementation.

 Vitamin B6

 Folate 5-MTHF, the biologically active form of folic acid, plays a crucial role in female fertility and early embryonic development.
-It is directly involved in DNA synthesis and methylation regulation, processes essential for cell division and normal embryonic development.
-5-MTHF supplementation is particularly important for women with genetic variants of the MTHFR gene, which affect the conversion of folic acid to its active form, thus increasing the risk of complications such as neural tube defects.
+It is directly involved in DNA synthesis and the regulation of methylation, processes that are essential for cell division and the normal development of the embryo.
+5-MTHF supplementation is particularly important for women with genetic variants of the MTHFR gene, which affect the conversion of folic acid into its active form, thereby increasing the risk of complications such as neural tube defects.
 In addition, adequate levels of 5-MTHF support homocysteine homeostasis, reducing the risk of adverse obstetric conditions and promoting a healthy uterine environment for implantation.
-Taking 5-MTHF before and during pregnancy is therefore essential for optimizing fertility and supporting fetal development, with significant implications for preventing congenital malformations and improving pregnancy outcomes.
+Taking 5-MTHF before and during pregnancy is therefore essential for optimising fertility and supporting foetal development, with significant implications for preventing congenital malformations and improving pregnancy outcomes.

 Omega 3

-Omega-3 supplementation has been associated with improved ovarian response, increased uterine blood flow and reduced risk of complications such as pre-eclampsia, which can affect the course of pregnancy.
+Omega-3 supplementation has been associated with an improvement in ovarian response, an increase in uterine blood flow and a reduction in the risk of complications such as pre-eclampsia, which can affect the progress of pregnancy.
 In addition, omega-3s may play a role in modulating immunity and inflammation, contributing to an optimal systemic and uterine environment for conception and maintenance of pregnancy.

 CHF 39.90 Original price was: CHF 39.90.CHF 19.90Current price is: CHF 19.90.